 Applying for a resource consent

 When you have compiled all the necessary information, complete the relevant application form and attach the information to it.
-We will assess your proposal and let you know within 10 working days if your application will be limited or publicly notified.
+We will assess your proposal and let you know if further information is required.
+Once we have adequate information we will determine if your application will be non-notified, limited notified or publicly notified.
 Find out about the criteria for notification by following the link below.

 You can find information about specific types of resource consents and links to the application forms by selecting from the links below.